 Contributions.
 Required contributions are determined by an annual actuarial valuation in accordance with Chapter 40 of the Wisconsin Statutes.
 The employee required contribution is one-half of the actuarially determined contribution rate for general category employees, including teachers, and Executives and Elected Officials.
+Starting on January 1, 2016, the Executives and Elected Officials category was merged into the General Employee Category.
 Required contributions for protective employees are the same rate as general employees.
 Employers are required to contribute the remainder of the actuarially determined contribution rate.
 The employer may not pay the employee required contribution unless provided for by an existing collective bargaining agreement.

-During the reporting period, the WRS recognized \$270,760 in contributions from the employer.
+During the reporting period, the WRS recognized \$281,397 in contributions from the employer.

-Contribution rates as of June 30, 2016 are:
+Contribution rates as of June 30, 2017 are:

 Employee Category Employee Employer

-General (including teachers) 6.6% 6.6%
+General (including teachers) 6.8% 6.8%

-Executives & Elected Officials 6.6% 6.6%

-Protective with Social Security 6.6% 9.4%
+Protective with Social Security 6.8% 10.6%

-Protective without Social Security 6.6% 13.2%
+Protective without Social Security 6.8% 14.9%